-Using data from the New Mexico Finance Authority, an analysis was conducted with GRT-based revenues by North American Industry Classification System sector codes in Los Alamos County.
-While overall receipts fluctuated between 2010 and 2020, lab-related sectors, which includes Administrative & Support Services, Professional, Technical, and Scientific Services, and Construction comprised approximately 85 percent of GRT-based revenues in 2020, as shown in "Exhibit 6.
+Using data from the New Mexico Finance Authority, EPS analyzed GRT-based revenues by NAICS sector in Los Alamos County.
+While overall receipts fluctuated between 2010 and 2020, labrelated sectors, which includes Administrative & Support Services, Professional, Technical, and Scientific Services, and Construction comprised approximately 85 percent of GRT-based revenues in 2020, as shown in "Exhibit 6.
 GRT-based Revenue by NAICS Sector, 2020" on page 15.
 All other sectors comprised approximately 15 percent of GRT-based revenues, with Retail Trade accounting for only 4 percent.